 OHSU MD/PhD students receive complimentary membership to the American Physician Scientists Association (APSA).
 Participation in APSA allows our students to connect nationally and interact with other physician-scientist trainees across the country.
 Through generous funding from the Robert & June Koler MD/PhD Scholarship fund and our T32 grant we are able to send several students to the annual APSA meeting to present and participate.

 Our MD/PhD students become valued members of the MD/PhD alumni upon successful completion of the program.
-OHSU MD/PhD alumni can remain connected through the alumni listserv and will only be contacted by the program a few times a year.
+OHSU MD/PhD alumni can remain connected through the alumni listserv.
 We take deep pride in our MD/PhD graduates.
 Whether you choose to remain in the beautiful Pacific Northwest or take your prodigious skills to anywhere else in the world (because you can), we hope you will always consider OHSU to be your home.

 Keep in touch with us!